andre5Jr/soc-analyst-SIEM-BENIGN/README.md

 index=win_eventlogs EventCode=4688 | stats count by Account_Name
 Compare usernames against known users in each department (HR: Haroon, Chris, Diana).
 Identify anomalies.

+🔱 Answer: Amel1a

-✏️ Task 3: HR User Running Scheduled Tasks
+✏️ Task 3: Which user from the HR department was observed to be running scheduled tasks?
 ⭕️ Objective: Determine which HR user executed schtasks.exe.

 ⭕️ Method:

 spl